 Here are some reasons why you might want to ask guests to sign an Airbnb rental agreement and some of the clauses you might want to consider including in yours.

 An Airbnb rental agreement clarifies any arrangements that you’ve made with your guests.
+This is different to your standard lease agreement or tenancy agreement.
 Although Airbnb covers hosts and guests for most aspects of a vacation rental stay, there are some things that you might want to emphasize with the agreement.
 A rental agreement is a perfect opportunity to make sure that guests understand the house rules and the potential consequences if said rules are broken.

 An Airbnb rental agreement reduces the risk of you renting your property to unsavory guests.
 It also gives you greater legal protection in the event that an Airbnb guest books your property under false pretenses.
 You should especially consider an Airbnb rental agreement if there are special provisions that aren’t easy to address on the Airbnb platform, such as homeowner association (HOA) rules.